Performance of Dual-Hop Relaying for OWC System Over Foggy Channel with Pointing Errors and Atmospheric Turbulence: System Model

 \section{System Model}

 We consider an OWC system using intensity modulation/direct detection (IM/DD).
-It consists of a single-aperture transceiver system, with a negligible line-of-sight (LOS) direct link under fog, pointing errors, and atmospheric turbulence, as shown in Fig~\ref{system_model}.
-The signal $y$ at a receiver aperture is given as
+It consists of a single-aperture transceiver system, with a negligible line-of-sight (LOS) direct link for the FPT channel under the combined effect of fog, pointing errors, and atmospheric turbulence, as shown in Fig~\ref{system_model}.
+The signal $y_i$ at the $i$-th receiver aperture is given as

-where $x$ is the transmitted signal, $R$ represents the detector responsivity (in amperes per watt), and $w$ represents an additive white Gaussian noise (AWGN) with variance $\sigma^2_{w}$.
-The terms $h_{f}$, $h_{p}$, and $h_{t}$ are the random states of the foggy channel, pointing errors, and atmospheric turbulence induced fading, respectively.
+where $x$ is the transmitted signal, $R_i$ represents the detector responsivity (in amperes per watt), and $w_i$ represents an additive white Gaussian noise (AWGN) with variance $\sigma^2_{w_i}$.
+The terms $h_{fi}$, $h_{pi}$, and $h_{ti}$ are the random states of the foggy channel, pointing errors, and atmospheric turbulence induced fading, respectively of the $i$-th link.

 We use the PDF of fog as given in \cite{Esmail2017_Access}: